RyanTheAllmighty/Dockerfiles/php/README.md

 ## php-fpm.conf
 This is stored in /usr/local/etc/ and provides the config for PHP-FPM.

-# Directories
-## /mnt/logs/php/
-This directory is where all of the PHP-FPM logs are stored.

-# Environment Variables
-## USE_REDIS_FOR_SESSIONS
-When this environment variable is provided and is set to true it will enable the use of Redis for sessions.
-By default it expects there to be an instance of Redis running with a host of 'redis' on port '6379'.

 # Usage
 To use this image simply run it like the following: